Mohammed-Farrag/angular-recipe-/README.md

 # angular-recipe-
-angular recipe projects
+angular recipe projects.

-##this is my first angular project
+## this is my first angular project